Carolina Band: The SEC years (1990–present)

 Dr. Cormac Cannon became the Director of Athletic Bands in 2015.
 When he was appointed as the Director of Bands in 2019, Dr. Jay Jacobs became the Director of Athletic Bands.
-Dr. Tonya Mitchell-Spradlin served as the Assistant Director of Bands from 2017 until 2020, being succeeded by Dr. Quintus F. Wrighten Jr., who has served in this role since 2021.
+Dr. Tonya Mitchell-Spradlin served as the assistant director of Bands from 2017 until 2020, being succeeded by Dr. Quintus F. Wrighten Jr., who served in this role from 2021 to 2025.
+Ben Pouncey became the current Assistant Director of Bands in 2026.

 The Carolina Band performed in the 2024 Macy's Thanksgiving Day Parade, the same year the School of Music celebrated its centennial.
 They initially announced the invitation a year earlier following a halftime performance.
 Leading up to the parade, the band marched around Downtown Columbia and performed on the steps of the South Carolina State House as part of a larger fundraising campaign to cover the financial costs of the trip.
 Head football coach Shane Beamer, women's basketball coach Dawn Staley, and USC alum Darius Rucker each contributed $25,000 to the campaign.
 Members of the band appeared on The Today Show the morning before the parade, with NBC news anchor and South Carolina native Craig Melvin appearing in the band's uniform.
 The Carolina Band performed a rendition of Greensleeves for the televised portion of the parade at Herald Square.

+In 2025, the Carolina Band entered in and won a college marching band contest held by Metallica called "For Whom The Band Tolls" with their Metallica themed half-time show, winning a $50,000 prize as well as the opportunity to record a Metallica song for an upcoming EA Sports College Football video game.
+The band's recordings of the "Campus Clash" main theme by Kris Bowers as well as the Metallica song "Sad but True" were included in the soundtrack of EA Sports College Football 27.

+The Carolina Band made its first international appearance in 2026, traveling to London for London Band Week.

 Traditions

 Pregame

 The Carolina Band starts out their traditional pregame show marching from the sidelines to the end zone, and playing the Gridiron Fanfare.
 The band then performs Carolina Let Your Voices Ring (colloquially known as "Old Fight") ending in a set resembling the palmetto and gates symbol.
 Then, the band performs the national anthem and the school's alma mater, We Hail Thee Carolina.
 Then, they play their fight song The Fighting Gamecocks Lead the Way, an arrangement of Elmer Bernstein's Step to the Rear, making a "USC" set followed by a march arrangement of We Hail Thee Carolina called the Garnet and Black March or "Alma Marcher".
 After this, the band plays Go Carolina forming the word "Carolina", and then play a tag and begin a sequence to the tunnel set.
-After the theme from 2001: A Space Odyssey is played over the loudspeakers, the football team rushes out and the band plays the fightsong, and marches off the field to get ready to play in the stands.
+After the opening theme from Also sprach Zarathustra, used famously in 2001: A Space Odyssey, is played over the loudspeakers, the football team rushes out and the band plays the fight song, and marches off the field to get ready to play in the stands.